 Get ready to pass through US airport security checkpoints with your shoes on your feet

-For the first time in almost 20 years, travelers may no longer be required to take off their shoes during security screenings at U.S. airports.
+For the first time in almost 20 years, travelers will no longer be required to take off their shoes during security screenings at U.S. airports.

-The Transportation Security Administration is looking to abandon the additional security step that has for years bedeviled anyone passing through U.S airports, according to media reports.
+Transportation Security Administration Secretary Kristi Noem announced the change to a security step that has for years bedeviled anyone passing through U.S airports.

+“TSA will no longer require travelers to remove their shoes when they go through security checkpoints,” Noem said at a press conference Tuesday.

 The travel newsletter Gate Access was first to report that the security screening change is coming.
 ABC News reported on an internal memo sent to TSA officers last week that states the new policy allows travelers to keep their shoes on during standard screenings at many U.S. airports, beginning Sunday.
 That would expand to all airports shortly.